 To thank everyone for supporting the book, my publisher and I put together a special pre-order giveaway that launched today.
 It's a win-win on many levels (not just because my surname is pronounced somewhat like “win”).

 Each person who enters automatically receives "How to Order Pho" -- a pho menu decoder and pronunciation guide; to help you order pho like a pro, my 86-year-old dad did the audio recording!
-That's Bo Gia (Old Daddy in Vietnamese) the night we recorded.
-And on a first-come-first-serve basis, entrants will get a pho enamel pin in the mail.
+Below is Bo Gia (Old Daddy in Vietnamese) the night we recorded.
+And on a first-come-first-served basis, entrants will get a pho enamel pin in the mail.
 Showing your pho love couldn't be any snazzier or easier!